 No matter what you choose to do with your backyard space, there are probably a few essential bases you’ll want to cover.
 If you want to get the most out of the space day or night, sufficient lighting and outdoor seating options are a must-have.
 You could add a deck or patio area, or a grassy lawn for the kids to play.
-A sound system, perhaps with a voice-activated smart home system, is surprisingly useful for evenings relaxing in the hot tub or enjoying some food and drinks with friends.
+A sound system, perhaps with a voice-activated smart home system, is surprisingly useful for evenings relaxing in the jacuzzi spa or enjoying some food and drinks with friends.
 Some areas are prone to pests like mosquitoes or flies, so some citronella candles or tiki torches might provide some welcome relief.

 Garden ideas for entertaining